Welcome to our third annual community programme!

 Limited to 24 places only.

+The Quaker Meeting House is fully wheelchair accessible.
 A video of walking into the building is here

 ‘Autism Dialogue’ chapter by Jonathan Drury is included in the first volume from Dialogue Publications, ‘The World Needs Dialogue.
 One: Gathering the Field’, a collection of 19 essays from professional dialogue practitioners.
 Buy a copy here.